Korean War Legacy Project

 Bio

-Andrew Freeman Dunlap was born in Diboll, Texas on September 12, 1931.
-Before the war, he worked in Kalamazoo, Michigan as a supervisor in an ice cream factory.
-He volunteered to serve in the US Army in 1949 and was deployed to Okinawa, Japan before serving in battle in Korea.
-His time in Korea was short-lived as he was seriously wounded early in the war while serving in the Pusan Perimeter.
-He was sent back to the United States where it took thirteen months to recover from his wounds.
-He was discharged and returned to work at the ice cream factory he worked at before the war.
-Later, he moved back to the Dallas, Texas area.
+Andrew Freeman Dunlap, born in Diboll, Texas, on September 12, 1931, worked as a supervisor in an ice cream factory in Kalamazoo, Michigan, before the war.
+In 1949, he volunteered to serve in the US Army and was deployed to Okinawa, Japan, before seeing battle in Korea.
+However, his time in Korea was short-lived, as he was seriously wounded early in the war while serving in the Pusan Perimeter.
+After being sent back to the United States, he spent thirteen months recovering from his wounds.
+Following his discharge he returned to his job at the ice cream factory.
+Eventually, he moved back to the Dallas, Texas area.

 Video Clips